 Beyond hair loss medication, a very popular option is that of hair transplant surgery.
 One of the most popular hair transplant procedures is that of an FUE (Follicular Unit Excision) hair transplant.

-An FUE hair transplant sees the surgeon extract hair follicles from donor areas on the scalp using specialist equipment that punctures the scalp and removes the individual hair follicles.
+An FUE hair transplant involves the surgeon extracting hair follicles from donor areas on the scalp using specialist equipment that punctures the scalp and removes individual hair follicles.
 The technique leaves scars less than a millimetre in diameter on the scalp.
-This scaring is not noticeable once your hair surrounding these scars has partially regrown.
-The hair follicles that have been removed are then transplanted to the affected hair loss area.
+This scarring is not noticeable once your hair surrounding these scars has partially regrown.
+The removed hair follicles are then transplanted to the area of hair loss.

 FUE hair transplants are becoming increasingly more popular due to limited scarring and the time that it takes to heal, generally less than 2 weeks.